 To support these, we built a Scope 5 GRI Resource Library.
 This library is offered in addition to pre-existing libraries (such as our WRI and TCR libraries).
 Each resource library includes a set of resources.

-In Scope 5 terminology, a resource describes an activity (such as amount of fuel used or number of minority employees hired), how to convert it to impacts (such as resulting carbon emissions or diversity scores) and how to roll up the corresponding data over time and across an organization.
+In Scope 5 terminology, a resource describes an activity (such as the amount of fuel used or the number of minority employees hired), how to convert it to impacts (such as resulting carbon emissions or diversity scores) and how to roll up the corresponding data over time and across an organization.
 Such rolled-up data supports in-depth analysis leading to new insights.